kgozdziewski/PDFconverter/README.md

 # PDFconverter
-A C shell script for converting PDF files
+A C shell script for converting PDF files to a smaller file size.